T-mamah/Lemp-stack/mernstack.md

 </html>

 ```

-2. Secondly, lets test how our server responds to the request from the internet. run:
+ Secondly, lets test how our server responds to the request from the internet. run:

 `http://<Public-Ip-Address>:80`

 ![image](assets/3..png)

-If you see the page above, then our webserver was successful installed and accessible through our firewall.
-Double Yay!!✨✨
+**If you see the page above, then our webserver was successful installed and accessible through our firewall.
+Double Yay!!**✨✨

 ---